IHansen225/holbertonschool-printf/README.md

 %s | print a string of characters
 %d | print an integer of base 10
 %i | same as %d
-%x | print an hexadecimal number
+%x | converts a decimal to an hexadecimal number with lowercase characters
-%X | print an hexadecimal number
+%X | converts a decimal to an hexadecimal number with uppercase characters
-%o | print an octal number
+%o | converts a decimal to an octal number
-%b | print a binary number
+%b | converts a decimal to a binary number
 %u | print an unsigned decimal (integer) number
 %r | print a reverse string
 %R | print a rot13 string